 MRT results are accompanied by the LEAP diet protocol for optimal outcomes for each individual.
 LEAP stands for Lifestyle, Eating And Performance as this protocol was originally successfully tested in athletes to improve pain, fatigue and athletic performance.

-In Rhode Island and Massachusetts, this patient-specific approach is offered by Andrea Nero, registered and licensed dietitian and certified LEAP therapist.
+In Rhode Island, this customized anti-inflammatory diet is offered by Andrea Nero, registered and licensed dietitian and certified LEAP therapist (see About/Contact link).

 Here’s someone told to just stop doing what she loved to get rid of her pain: http://kdvr.com/2013/05/22/test-finds-foods-that-can-cause-your-aches-and-pains/